Tom Brown Park

-Play with your local disc golf club, and you'll find out how much you can learn from the Professionals, and you'll be pleasantly surprised how quickly you will improve.
-Secondly, practice and focus on the high-percentage shots first, and seek professional tips on the more challenging shot types.
+Play with your local disc golf club, and you'll find out how much you can learn from the Professionals, and how quickly you will improve.
+Secondly, practice and focus mostly (70%) on the high-percentage shots first (approach & putting) and seek professional tips on the more challenging shot types.
 Thirdly, and importantly, when posting on Facebook or asking others which discs to recommend, first provide your arm strength information to avoid receiving responses that may not be helpful to you.
 Remember that discs may perform differently for those with different arm strengths.
 And lastly, enjoy the sport, because it's one of the best camaraderie games out there.

-It's a tie – (1) It was the most intense I've ever felt on any one shot, during the 2012 Am World Championships.
-During the Final 9, on the last hole, with a healthy gallery watching, facing a lengthy uphill putt for 2nd place, wind whipping strong in the dreaded 4:30 direction, using maximum time to think, I firmly drilled the putt dead center of chains, and luckily I have the video footage; and (2) Completing an emotionally-charged 13-stroke victory in my division at the 2013 US Masters Championships with my oldest son (professional disc golfer David Muntean III) as my caddie only one week before he began his career as an officer in the Air Force.
-His guidance was a key to the victory, where we together placed primary emphasis on both visualization and managing your game strategically with patience.
+It's a tie: (1) The 2012 Am World Championships.
+During the Final 9, on the last hole, large gallery of spectators, facing a lengthy uphill putt for 2nd place, wind whipping strong in the 4:30 direction, took my time, and firmly drilled the putt dead center of chains, and luckily I have the video footage; and (2) Completing an emotionally-charged 13-stroke victory in my division at the 2013 US Masters Championships with my oldest son as my caddie only one week before he began his career as an officer in the Air Force.
+His guidance was a key to the victory, where we together placed primary emphasis on both visualization and managing your game strategically with great patience.

-Dynamic Discs is the most ambitious, hard-working organization in disc golf and the future is bright.
-The quality of DD products are amazing, they care sincerely about their customers, and their leadership is in touch with their team members.
-I was offered an agreement after a successful 2013, including the US Masters win and another 2nd Place at 2013 Am Worlds, the subsequent honor in joining the DD Team is the one moment that most accelerated my love for the game.
-They are a first class company, and it feels amazing to have been a part of the Team Dynamic Discs family for the last 10 years!
+10 Years!!!
+Dynamic Discs is an ambitious, hard-working organization in the sport of disc golf and the future is always bright.
+The quality of DD products is amazing, they care sincerely about their customers, and their leadership is constantly in touch with their team members.
+I was offered an agreement after a successful 2013 US Masters win and another 2nd Place at 2013 Am Worlds, and the subsequent honor in joining the DD Team is one moment I’ll never forget that further accelerated my love for the game.
+They are a first-class company, and it feels amazing to have been a part of the Team Dynamic Discs family for the last 10 years!

 An understable driver with long distance glide with the ability to manipulate a variety of shaped shots.

 Highly underrated disc, always carrying a few backups, and I’m stocked with more backups at the house.
-More stable than my Air King.
-Being my arm strength maxes out at 340 feet, this is the driver that keeps me safely in the fairway more consistently and it can fight the moderate headwind.
+More stable than my Air King and Air Ballista.
+This medium stable driver keeps me safely in the fairway more often, super reliable, and it can fight the moderate headwind.
 I became a huge fan of several air plastic drivers while competing in the 2014 Japan Open.
-And it is a great complement to my Latitude 64 Opto Havoc.
+Money Disc!

-An understable fairway driver with decent glide that maintains a straight flight with a very slight fade in calm weather.
-It can be used for firm anhyzer throws.
+An understable fairway driver with very generous glide that maintains a straight flight with a very slight fade in calm weather.
+It can be used for firm anhyzer and flex throws.
 I carry two of these, one slightly more stable than the other.
 A longtime staple in my bag.

-One of my newest and longer distance midrange discs, slightly more understable and slightly longer than the EMAC Truth.
+One of my longer distance midrange discs, slightly more understable and slightly longer than the EMAC Truth.
 I use it for the harder, more aggressive straight-ish shots.
 Love the grip.

-My most stable midrange disc with a dependable flight path and a rim design that allows me to get that long hard hyzer skip.
+My most stable midrange disc with a dependable flight path and a rim design that allows me to get that long hard hyzer skip when needed.
 Also great for getting out of trouble.

 Highly underrated disc, and you know it if you know it.
 A great hyzer-flip disc which flips up immediately and stays straight all the way through.
-Also a super disc for technical anhyzer shots and for playing smart on tightly wooded holes.
+Also serves as a super disc for technical/sharp anhyzer shots and for playing smarter on tightly wooded holes.
+Money disc!

-One of my primary upshot money discs with a medium stable flight path and not too much skip.
-I throw this disc most often on holes which allow a hyzer approach to the basket.
+One of my primary upshot money discs with a more stable flight path and not too much skip.
+I throw this disc often on holes which allow a hyzer approach to the basket.
+Money disc!

 The Warden has been my primary putter since its release, and I have been very pleased with its consistency, and I’ve become super confident due its performance and reliability.
-Also, I’m a believer that you will continue to improve by sticking with the same reliable putter.
+Also, I’m a firm believer that you can continue to improve by sticking with the same reliable putter.
 Hands down, this disc wins my most valuable disc award!